dhdaines/playa/README.md

 ![Adobe is Spiderman](./adobe-spiderman.jpg)

-In particular, we care *a lot* about marked content operators, because of the abovementioned `ActualText` property.
+In particular, we care **a lot** about marked content operators, because of the abovementioned `ActualText` property.
 For this reason a `TextObject` in PLAYA **does not** and **will never** correspond to a PDF text object as defined by the `BT` and `ET` operators.
 For the moment, every text-showing operator triggers a new `TextObject`.
-It is possible (though unlikely) that in the only changes in marked content or graphics state will do this.
+It is possible (though unlikely) that in the future, only changes in marked content or graphics state will do this.

 ## Conclusion